-With the exception of firearms and weapons, there are no restrictions on importation of personal items for EU citizens.
-Non EU members must prove transfer of residence in order to avoid any dues on personal items
+With the exception of firearms and weapons, there are no restrictions on the importation of personal items for EU citizens.
+Non-EU members must prove the transfer of residence in order to avoid any dues on personal items

 New cars originating from EU countries are subject to VAT on CIF value and registration tax.
 Cars originating from non-EU countries are also subject to customs duty.

 Owners of used cars are to notify Transport Malta if the vehicle’s arrival in Malta, and register within 15 days.

 Minimum values of registration tax apply for non-EU vehicles having more than four years, depending on the CO2 of the vehicle.
 On registration of used cars, owners need to produce local VRT Certificates, local insurance policy and original Registration Certificate (logbook).
 In the case of new cars, a copy of the invoice and certificate of conformity will be required.

 Foreigners taking up residence in Malta and who wish to bring their own car will not need to pay import duty on the vehicle if the following conditions are satisfied

 - Must have had a residence outside Malta for a continuous period of at least 24 months;

 - Have transferred his/her residence permanently to Malta;